ReverseBitCoders/fifRC/README.md

 My first attempt at learning Ruby/Rails.

-This script when run, parses the RSS feed from railscast.com and starts Downloading the videos in 'webm' in the directory where the script has been called.
+This script when run, parses the RSS feed from railscast.com and starts Downloading
+1 the videos in 'webm' format and
+2 the Exercise files
+in the directory where the script has been called.

 Duplication of videos has been avoided by passing the '-c' parameter to 'wget'.